igoynawamreh/htmlcssjs/README.md

 The `htmlcssjs prod` command produces `build/dist` and `build/preview` directory.

-- `build/dist`: The final production CSS, JS and its assets.
-You can use it for your app.
+- `build/dist`: The final production CSS, JS and its assets (without HTML files).
 - `build/preview`: The final production HTML, CSS, JS and its assets.

+The difference between `build/dist` and `build/preview`:

+- The `build/dist` is ready-to-use production build.
+It can be used in your app or anywhere.
+  - You can copy all files and directories in `build/dist/` to your app.
+  - Or you can [configure](#htmlcssjsconfigjs) the `out.dist` config to match your app structure, so you can use it directly without having to copy it manually.
-You can use it for documentation/static site/preview your components, layouts, etc and is suitable to be served over a static hosting service.
+- The `build/preview` is a static site, and is suitable to be served over a static hosting service.
+  - It can be used to create a static site.
+  - It can be used to document your themes, components, layouts, etc.
+  - It can be used to provide a live preview of your themes, components, layouts, etc for you or for your client.

 ## Guide